1. Cash Bail

 One advantage of using warrant bail bonds is that the defendant does not spend any time in jail and is immediately released after the booking process.

 In Nevada, bail is set according to a bail schedule.
-The bail schedule is a list of bail amounts that are assigned to specific crimes.
-If the bail amount for a crime is not listed on the bail schedule, then the court will set bail on a case-by-case basis.ย
+The schedule is a list of bail amounts assigned to specific crimes.
+If the bail amount for a crime is not listed on the bail schedule, the court will set bail on a case-by-case basis.

 The bail schedule is meant to be a guide for setting bail, but it is not binding on the court.
 This means that the court can choose to set bail higher or lower than the bail amount listed on the bail schedule.
 In some cases, the court may even choose to release a defendant on their own recognizance.